mcsc-impact-climate/Geo-FTADS-Analysis/README.md

 ## Identifying truck stops and hydrogen production facilities within a given radius

-The script [IdentifyFacilitiesInRadius.py](./source/IdentifyFacilitiesInRadius.py) identifies truck stops and hydrogen production facilities within a user-provided radius and central location (33N, 97W) and 600 miles by default.
-It p
+The script [IdentifyFacilitiesInRadius.py](./source/IdentifyFacilitiesInRadius.py) identifies truck stops and hydrogen production facilities within a user-provided radius and central location - (33N, 97W) and 600 miles by default.

 ## Analyze potential infrastructure investment savings from collective investment in truck stop charging